How Often Should You Use Face Masks For Healthy Skin?

 Charcoal peel-off facial masks are incredibly beneficial for clearing the impurities from your skin and removing blackheads and whiteheads.
 However, these can be extremely harsh on your skin (remember the charcoal mask fail videos).

 There is no doubt that activated charcoal is a perfect skin-clearing agent.
 It can draw bacteria, impurities, and toxins from your skin pores (1).
 The problem is, along with dirt and impurities, activated charcoal can also strip the natural oils of your skin.
 So, when you peel that mask off, you are leaving your skin vulnerable to all the pollutants in the air.
+Hence, you should use charcoal face masks once a month, not more than that.
+You can also try our DIY charcoal face mask recipes once a month for effective exfoliation and clearer skin.

 3. Clay Or Mud Face Masks

 Clay face masks usually suit all skin types and do not irritate the skin.
-Depending on the type of clay you are using, clay masks can battle acne, dark spots, and signs of photoagingi XA condition in which the skin shows premature signs of aging due to overexposure to the sun.
+Depending on the type of clay you are using, clay masks can battle acne, dark spots, and signs of photoagingi A condition in which the skin shows premature signs of aging due to overexposure to the sun.
 It can lead to cancer in some cases.
 (2), (3).
 They can also remove excess oil from your face (4).
 Also, since clays are rich in natural minerals, your skin absorbs all the goodness of these masks.

 However, using them daily can harm your skin.
 This also depends on the type of clay you are using (like Fuller’s earth, which when used every day may make your skin dry).